Mumps, Measles, Rubella Immunity

 If my MMR results show immunity, do I need a booster?

 No. If your results show positive antibodies to all three diseases, you’re considered immune for life and do not need revaccination.
 MMR-induced immunity is remarkably durable; most people who have been vaccinated retain immunity throughout their lives.
-One booster is occasionally recommended for those with borderline or equivocal results, but fully positive results mean you’re protected.

 Can I have the MMR vaccine even if I have some immunity?